nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 3.

-**UC14: Include an excluded contacts in search mode**
+**UC14: Include excluded contacts in search mode**

 **Preconditions**: User is in search mode.

 **MSS**
-1. User clears the excluded contacts list.
+1. User enters command to clear the excluded contacts list.
-2. PlanPal includes the contacts in future searches and displays a success message.
+2. PlanPal includes the contacts in search results panel and displays a success message.

    Use case ends.

 **Extensions**
-* 2a.
+* 1a.
 The excluded contacts list is empty.
-    * 2a1.
+    * 1a1.
 PlanPal displays an error message indicating that there are no excluded contacts.

       Use case ends.

 **UC15: View excluded contacts**

-**Preconditions**: User is in search mode and has excluded at least one contact.
+**Preconditions**: User is in search mode.

 **MSS**
 1. User specifies the command to view excluded contacts.